A new kinematic model of the Galaxy: analysis of the stellar velocity field from Gaia Data Release 3: Introduction

 \section{Introduction}

-The third data release of the \emph{Gaia} mission, \emph{Gaia}~DR3 catalogue (\cite{Prusti2016, Brown2020, Vallenari2022}), made new data available to study the kinematics of stars that belong to the Milky Way.
-The presence of parallaxes, radial velocities, and proper motions of 33 million stars in this release make it possible to obtain new information about the stellar kinematics in our Galaxy.
-Obviously, $Gaia$ DR3 has an unprecedented accuracy of its astrometric parameters, about three orders of magnitude higher than in the Hipparcos mission.
-The number of observed objects in these projects is not comparable.
-Thus the big count of data and a new level of their precision require us to develope new approaches for their analysis in the context of kinematic studies of Galaxy.
+The \emph{Gaia}~DR3 catalogue (\cite{Prusti2016, Brown2020, Vallenari2022}) has provided new data for studying the kinematics of stars in the Milky Way.
+The presence of the spatial positions and velocities of 33 million stars in this release makes it possible to obtain new information about stellar kinematics in our Galaxy.
+Thus, the large amount of data and the new level of its precision require us to develop new approaches to its analysis in the context of kinematic studies of the Galaxy.

-Recently, some new methods are often used to analyse stellar kinematics \citep{Poggio2018, Eilers2019, Antoja2018, Drimmel2022, Nelson2022}. \cite{Nelson2022} used a sparse Gaussian process algorithm based on inducing points to construct a non-parametric, smooth, and differentiable model for the underlying velocity field.
-They estimated the Oort constants $A$, $B$, $C$ and $K$ and presented the maps of the velocity field and the divergence within 2 kpc of the Sun. \cite{Drimmel2022} selected various stellar populations to explore and identify non-axisymmetric features in the disc of the Milky Way and mapped the spiral structures associated with star formation in the scale range 4-5 kpc from the Sun.
-They used the sample of the red giant branch to obtain the velocity field maps of the Milky Way as far as 8 kpc from the Sun. \cite{Poggio2018} showed that the large-scale kinematics has a clear signature of the warp of the Milky Way appearing as a gradient of 5-6 \kms in the vertical velocities from 8 to 14 kpc in Galactic radius.
+Recently, some new methods are often used to analyse stellar kinematics \citep{Poggio2018, Eilers2019, Antoja2018, Drimmel2022, Nelson2022}. \cite{Nelson2022} constructed a non-parametric, smooth and differentiable model of the underlying velocity field using a sparse Gaussian process algorithm based on induction points.
+They estimated the Oort constants $A$, $B$, $C$ and $K$ and presented the maps of the velocity field and the divergence within 2 kpc of the Sun. \cite{Drimmel2022} selected various stellar populations to explore and identify non-axisymmetric features in the Milky disc and mapped the spiral structures associated with star formation in the scale range 4-5 kpc from the Sun.
+They used the sample of the red giant branch to obtain the velocity field maps of the Milky Way as far as 8 kpc from the Sun. \cite{Poggio2018} showed that the large-scale kinematics has a clear signature of the warp of the Milky Way appearing as a gradient of 5-6 \kms in the vertical velocities between 8 and 14 kpc of the Galactic radius.